 Creating a multidisciplinary course: Cosmetic product development and R&D management

-The new multidisciplinary consumer product development course effectively combines two existing courses — Basics in Research and Development (R&D) Management (TU-C3030) and Chemical Product Design (CHEM-CV).
+The resulting multidisciplinary consumer product development course — which only runs this one time — effectively combines two existing courses: Basics in Research and Development (R&D) Management (TU-C3030) and Chemical Product Design (CHEM-CV).
 Both courses still exist; students who enroll in either of the courses will take part in the combined course and get the multidisciplinary experience.
 In addition to just combining R&D management and chemical product design, the teachers also decided to add design and marketing to give the students a full package of entrepreneurial knowledge.

 In spring 2020, the students who took the course formed teams and then chose between three learning tracks: R&D project management, design and marketing, or chemical product development.
 Each team would then act as an independent product development unit developing a new consumer product for a Finnish cosmetics company.
 After the course, students had all they need to develop a new product and take it from the initial user and market research to production readiness.